 The seating at Biff Burger is those old contoured booths that were all the rage in the late 1960s and 1970s.
 Once inside, you encounter a rather extensive menu, including breakfast, which sounded pretty good since I only had coffee before leaving.

-While I don’t think there was a chili cheese dog on the original menu, it was indeed calling my name.
+While I don’t think a chili cheese dog was on the original menu, it was indeed calling my name.
 The dog comes on a freshly baked and toasted roll, which I didn’t expect, with a beefy chili that did have some beans.

-I didn’t add mustard & onions, which is my standard practice, but it was a good chili dog.
-At Biff Burger, they roto-broil their fresh, never frozen burgers.
+I didn’t add mustard and onions, which is my standard practice, but it was a good chili dog.
+At Biff Burger, they roto-broil their fresh, never-frozen burgers.

 Here’s a picture of the contraption where it all happens.